Election Violence: APC member urges NASS to enact stiffer legislation

 Audu described the violence that characterised the Nov.
 16 Kogi governorship and senatorial elections as a shame and unnecessary.

-“It is a thing of shame for every Kogi person that, we as a people, cannot express our views peacefully during elections.
+“It is a thing of shame for every kogi person tha, we as a people, cannot express our views peacefully during elections.

 “We set up a centre to review reports of election violence and what we saw was overwhelming, ‘he said.